Priti003/Food-Delivery-website/README.md

 # Food-Delivery-website
-Html,css ,javascript and php used
+Html,css ,javascript is used  where a user can place order in website and get home delivery